Weak equilibria of a mean-field market model under asymmetric information: An asymptotic version of the market clearing condition

-Let us further comment on why we do not provide existence of equilibria defined by a consistency condition of the form in \eqref{eqn: project eq price v1}.
+\begin{remark} Let us further comment on why we do not provide existence of equilibria satisfying a consistency condition of the form \eqref{eqn: project eq price v1}, {which is the condition suggested by the formal limit of the finite-player market clearing relation}.
 The main challenge lies in the presence of two different filtrations in the terms defining the equilibrium.
 In particular, the discretization procedure outlined in \S \ref{section: existence of solutions} does not seem to be directly applicable in this setting.
-To employ a similar approach, one would need to construct an input-output map $\bPhi$, similar to \eqref{eqn: prod input-output}, but defined by the conditional expectations of the adjoint processes of the representative agent of the two subpopulations with respect to the discretization of $(B,C)$.

-The discretization of $C$ introduces a dependence on the input-output map in the conditional expectation of the representative standard agent.
-This dependence makes it challenging to establish continuity of $\bPhi$ in this setting.
+To employ a similar approach, one would need to construct an input-output map $\bPhi$, analogous to \eqref{eqn: prod input-output}, but defined by the conditional expectations of the adjoint processes of the representative agents of the two subpopulations with respect to a discretization of $(B,C)$.
+The discretization of $C$ introduces a dependence of the input-output map inside the conditional expectation of the representative standard agent, and this makes it difficult to prove continuity of $\bPhi$. {At present, our discretization method does not seem to extend to that setting and establishing existence for this modified equilibrium notion remains an open problem within the present approach.}

 \end{remark}